Diary of a Warden – Part 4: Golden treasure

 Fortunately, there is a diversion to this emotional turmoil.
 A special event called ‘Heath Week 2018’.
 And I’m preparing for it, which helps to keep the mind focussed.
 Those of you who’ve bumped into a warden in the last few weeks, will be aware of this event, I’m sure.
 I’ve no doubt my colleagues have been foisting our posters upon you!
 This week-long event will celebrate all things wonderful about, well, heathland (funnily enough); and I’m particularly excited to be co-hosting a pop-up family fun ‘hub’ at Wildmoor Heath on Friday 3rd August.
 One of the activities will be a treasure hunt.
 Yippee!
 I can’t wait to get stuck into this event with my colleague, Ruth.
 This means that I get to indulge in one of my favourite things; engaging with kids.
 Treasure hunt participants have to find eight golden letters on a heathland trail, which they can then return to us in exchange for a goody bag.
 If there’s one thing I love, it’s dishing out prizes to little smiling faces.
 That’s treasure!

-By the way, a woman jogged past me earlier.
-In the full heat of the mid-day sun.
-Crikey.
-Rather her than me.
+By the way, a woman jogged past me in the full heat of the mid-day sun.
+Crikey, rather her than me.

 For more details of Trudi’s event, and many more fun things happening across Heath Week, visit our Heath Week listings here.